shilv21/ID-Card-Text-Extraction--especially-in-Japanese-/README.md

 [Google Cloud Platform](https://cloud.google.com/)
 ## Project performance
-The deployed website will take the image of ID card as the input and return the text as the output.
+The deployed website (Python Django) will take the image of ID card as the input and return the text as the output.
 As example below:
 ![Alt text](https://github.com/shilv21/ID-Card-Text-Extraction--especially-in-Japanese-/blob/master/demo.png)